i9-9/i9-9/README.md

 ## Overview
 Designer/Developer.
 I focus on building clean, functional interfaces and exploring the full stack to understand how things work.
+Projects I've been working on lately include design and development for artist portfolios and e-commerce sites.

 ---